platinasystems/net-snmpd/net-snmpd/README.md

        valid_lft forever preferred_lft forever
 ```
-1.Set up an IP for BMC console port and Reboot.
+* Set up a static IP for BMC console port on the management network and Reboot the BMC console.
 ```
 To assign a static IP address to the BMC processor, enter the following commands at the BMC console: ipcfg -ip [ipaddress]::[gateway]:[mask]::eth0:on